 Instead of waiting for weeks or shelling out thousands for factory-made PCBs, load Gerber or image files (JPEG, BMP, PNG) into the printer's web interface and have electronic circuit boards printed

 - Create single-layer circuits (or multilayer with the Squink Multilayer PCB Printer)

-- Print on FR-4 and Kapton, or any material treated with Insulating Ink and does not warp or melt at 110 Celsius.
+- Print on FR-4 and Kapton, or any material treated with Insulating Ink and does not warp or melt at 150 Celsius or bellow.

 - Sheet Resistance: 40 mOhms/square

 - Minimum Trace Pitch: 10 mils / 0.25 mm

 - Minimum Trace Width: 10 mils / 0.25 mm

 - Compatible with: